 - Go left for 10 metres, then right following the hedge on your left-hand side, your direction 160°.

 - In 220 metres, at the bottom left-hand corner of the field, go right , your direction 260°, with the field hedge on your left-hand side.

 - In 60 metres go over a stile on your left, and onwards, uphill, your direction 165° across the field.
 Go straight on towards and past a mini-pylon pole in the middle of the field (the pole is about 5 metres to the right of the path, although there may be no path maintained in winter).

 - In 300 metres, go over a stile and veer left, your direction 140°, up across a field.

-- In 160 metres you go over a stile and across a tarmac road to the former Royal Oak Inn, Pett.
+- In 160 metres you go over a stile and across a tarmac road to the Royal Oak Inn, Pett , your alternative lunch stop.

-- Go around the right-hand side of this ex-pub to carry on, down a tarmac road, your direction 140°.
+- Go around the right-hand side of the pub to carry on, down a tarmac road, your direction 140°.

 - In 200 metres you pass an entrance to Gatehurst Farm to your right.

-- In a further 100 metres , fork right up a track to go over a stile which has a post marked to Cliff End.
+- In a further 100 metres , turn right up a low bank to go over a stile which has a post marked to Cliff End

 - In 170 metres, with a fine panoramic view to admire, go over a stile signposted to Pett Level and continue on in the same direction, down towards a (not initially visible) stile, 50 metres to the right of the far field corner.